Human milk matures the intestinal tissue, fights infections, and promotes brain development while providing ideal nutrition.

 - Human milk feedings reduce the rate of NEC by 75%

-Last year (in 2019) thanks to 1,475 milk donors from 35 states, Mothers’ Milk Bank Austin distributed over 700,000 ounces of pasteurized human milk to medically fragile and premature babies around the country.
+Last year (in 2020) thanks to 1,898 milk donors, Mothers’ Milk Bank Austin distributed over 800,000 ounces of pasteurized human milk to medically fragile and premature babies around the country.
 A 2 pound baby eats no more than 5.5 ounces in a day, so a donation of 100 ounces (the minimum requirement) could feed many different babies.
 It really is true that every ounce goes a long way.